Advances and challenges in single-molecule electron transport: Computational techniques

 We briefly comment on a misconception frequently met in connection with the trace formula \be \transmission(E) = \Tr\left[ \GL\Gem\GR\Gem^\dagger \right] \nonumber. \ee The original version of the Landauer formula employs a representation of the transmission function \be \transmission(E) = \Tr_\text{src}\ {\bf t}{\bf t}^\dagger \ee where ${\bf t}$ denotes the matrix of transmission coefficients that describe the transfer of charge from a channel incoming from the source into a channel leaving into the drain \cite{Imry2000}.
 They constitute the off-diagonal elements of the scattering matrix and can be written as \be t_{n,n'} = \frac{-2\pi\ci}{\sqrt{v_n v_{n'}}} \langle n'k'|\mfT(E)|nk\rangle \ee where $v_n{=} d\epsilon_n(k)/dk$ and it is understood that $E{=}\epsilon_n(k){=}\epsilon_{n'}(k')$.
 Correspondingly, the trace in Eq. \eqref{et14} is to be taken over the transverse degrees of freedom (`channels') of the source as indicated by our nomenclature $\Tr_\text{src}$.
 The eigenvalues of ${\bf t}{\bf t}^\dagger$ are the transmission coefficients, which are proper observables.

-A tradition has been widely established that effectively identifies the object \be {\bf \tilde t} = \GL^{1/2}\Gem\GR^{1/2} \ee with ${\bf t}$, see e.g. \textcite{Cuevas2010}, chapter 8.1.
-Unfortunately, this identification is misleading, because ${\bf t}$ and ${\bf \tilde t}$ are conceptually very different: ${\bf t}$ is acting on the (transverse part) of the Hilbert space of the leads.
+A tradition has been widely established that effectively identifies the object \be {\bf \tilde t} = \GL^{1/2}\Gem\GR^{1/2} \ee with ${\bf t}$, see {\it e.g}, { the well cited paper by \textcite{Brandbyge2002}, or} \textcite{Cuevas2010}, chapter 8.1.
+Unfortunately, this identification is misleading, because ${\bf t}$ and ${\bf \tilde t}$ are conceptually very different: ${\bf t}$ { carries indices that correspond to channel numbers, so it } is acting on the (transverse part) of the Hilbert space of the leads.
 In contrast, ${\bf \tilde t}$ is acting on the Hilbert space of the extended molecules.
 The former is physically uniquely defined, while the latter is subject to the partitioning scheme and therefore is of arbitrary size.
 This implies, in particular, that the number of eigenvalues of ${\bf \tilde t}{\bf \tilde t}^\dagger$ depends on the partitioning scheme, so that these eigenvalues are not, in general, observables.

 Despite of the basic conceptual problem, eigenvalues of ${\bf \tilde t}{\bf \tilde t}^\dagger$ have been used successfully in the past in order to interpret experiments and one may wonder how this is possible.
 Presumably, the answer is that the dominating eigenvalues of ${\bf \tilde t}{\bf \tilde t}^\dagger$ approach the ones of ${\bf tt^\dagger}$ reasonably quickly once the Hilbert space of the extended molecule allows for enough transverse degrees of freedom.
 A careful analysis of the conditions of convergence has not been performed up to date.
+In this context we note that a decomposition of the transmission alternative to ${\bf \tilde t}{\bf \tilde t}^\dagger$ into a product of $q$ and $p$ matrices was investigated by \textcite{Krstic2002}.